toychicken/lrg.io/content/articles/spikes-pocs-prototypes-and-the-mvp.md

 ## Minimum Viable Product (MVP)

-I was slightly horrified recently, to overhear someone saying “We’ll just knock out a quick MVP to see what the client thinks” — talking as if an MVP is a POC.
+I was slightly horrified recently, to overhear someone saying "We’ll just knock out a quick MVP to see what the client thinks" — talking as if an MVP is a POC.
 Fundamentally, Spikes, POCs and Prototypes are all about overcoming technical and design challenges, but (in the words of Eric Ries)

 > Unlike a prototype or concept test, an MVP is designed not just to answer product design or technical questions.
 Its goal is to test fundamental business hypotheses.